viterbox/backend-test-2/README.md

 # Back-end Developer Test 2

-You are to write a new API that will allow users to share feedback on their grocery orders and allow visibility to a live operations team.
+You are to write a new API that will allow users to share reviews on their grocery orders and allow visibility to a live operations team.

 Users can rate their orders from 1 to 5 and leave a comment.
 Order ID is provided in the url path and the User ID is in the header named `UserId`.

-**User can only leave one feedback per order.**
+**User can only leave one review per order.**

 ### Functionality

-1 - Write an HTTP endpoint for users to be able to create/read/edit/delete a feedback for an order.
+1 - Write an HTTP endpoint for users to be able to create/read/edit/delete a review for an order.

-2 - Write an HTTP endpoint to get the **last** 20 feedbacks left by users and allow filtering by rating.
+2 - Write an HTTP endpoint to get the **last** 20 reviews left by users and allow filtering by rating.

 - The API should follow typical RESTful API design pattern.
 - The data should be saved in the DB.